Estimation of Optimal Individualized Treatment Rules Using a Covariate-Specific Treatment Effect Curve with High-dimensional Covariates: Estimation and Theory

 \begin{assumption} There exist $c,c^{\prime },c_{k}\in (0,\infty )$ such that $\lambda _{\min }(\Omega _{n})\geq c$, $\lambda _{\min }(\Phi _{n})\geq c^{\prime }$ almost surely, and $\Vert E(\widetilde{X}_{k2}\widetilde{X}_{k1}^{\top })\Vert _{2,\infty }\leq c_{k}$, where $\widetilde{X}_{kv}=X_{kv}-\mathbb{P}_{ \mathcal{M}}(X_{kv})$, for $k,v=1,2$. \end{assumption}

-\begin{assumption} Let $w_{n}=2^{-1}\min \{|\beta _{kj}^{0}|:2\leq j\leq s,k=1,2\}/2.$ Assume that $\max ((s/n)^{1/2},L^{1-r}+L^{3/2}n^{\alpha /2-1/2})\ll \lambda \ll w_{n}$. \end{assumption}
+\begin{assumption} Let $w_{n}=2^{-1}\min \{|\beta _{kj}^{0}|:2\leq j\leq s,k=1,2\}.$ Assume that $\max ((s/n)^{1/2}, L^{1-r}+L^{3/2}n^{\alpha /2-1/2})\ll \lambda \ll w_{n}$. \end{assumption}

 Assumption \ref{A1} is a typical condition on the penalty function, see \cite {FLv11}.
 The concave penalties such as SCAD and MCP satisfy Assumption \ref {A1}.
 Assumption \ref{A2} is a typical smoothness condition on the unknown nonparametric function, see for instance Condition (C3) in \cite {6cfe1e56953040a0bb6a2f0f4c1310c4}.
+Moreover, we require that the unknown functions be nonconstant functions in order to identify the index parameters $\beta _{k}$.
 Assumption \ref{A3} is required for the covariates, see Condition (A5) in \cite{MR2780816}.
 Moreover, the design matrix needs to satisfy Assumption \ref{A4}.
 A similar condition can be found in \cite{FLv11}.
 Assumption \ref{A5} assumes that half of the minimum nonzero signal in $\beta_k^{0}$ is bounded by some thresholding value, which is allowed to go to zero as $n\rightarrow\infty$.
 This assumption is needed for variable selection consistency established in Theorem \ref{th1}.

 Denote $\beta _{-1}=(\beta _{11,-1}^{\top },\beta _{12}^{\top },\beta _{21,-1}^{\top },\beta _{22}^{\top })^{\top }$.
 Let $s=\max (s_{1},s_{2})$.
 Theorem \ref{th1} establishes the consistency for the parameters in model ( \ref{semi-model}).